 Unlawful Operation of a Vessel

-Missouri law designates these dangerous operating practices as illegal.
+California law designates the following dangerous operating practices as illegal.

-Reckless Operation of a vessel or the reckless manipulation of water skis, a wakeboard, or similar device is the failure to exercise the care necessary to prevent the endangerment of life, limb, or property of any person.
-Examples of illegal, reckless operation are:
+Reckless or Negligent Operation of a vessel is the failure to exercise the care necessary to prevent the endangering of life, limb, or property of any person.

-- Chasing, harassing, or disturbing wildlife with your vessel
+- Chasing or harassing wildlife with your vessel